SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 - Hugging Face Hub actions are disabled.
 - Push-related controls are disabled, and the UI shows an inline explanation:
   - "Offline Mode: Hugging Face Hub actions are disabled."

+This applies to:

+- Dataset pushing ("Push to Hub")
+- Model adapter publishing ("Publish adapter")

+FineFoundry keeps these sections visible so you can see what is available, but blocks the network action.

+## Adapter vs full model publishing

+- **Adapter (Phase 1)**
+  - Publishes the LoRA adapter weights produced by training.
+  - This is lightweight and the recommended default for sharing fine-tunes.
+  - Consumers load it with the base model.
+- **Full model (Phase 2, planned)**
+  - Publishes a merged set of model weights.
+  - Larger upload and more storage cost, but simpler for consumers.

 ______________________________________________________________________